 Winter freezing weather is not a friend to our pets.
 Fortunately we in the the Fort Mil Tega Cay SC area don’t experience harsh winter weather conditions but we do get our share of below freezing nights and a few below freezing dayss.
 So what should you do to prepare your pet for winter weather?

 * Don’t leave pets outdoors when the temperature drops below freezing.
-Dogs need outdoor exercise but take care not to keep them out for lengthy periods during very cold weather.
+Experts from Cozy Crates state that dogs need outdoor exercise but take care not to keep them out for lengthy periods during very cold weather.
 Short-coated dogs may feel more comfortable wearing a sweater during walks.
 Dogs and cats are safer indoors in all sorts of weather.
 Animals should never be left outdoors unattended as they risk being stolen or otherwise being harmed.

 Signs of hypothermia include: weak pulse, dilated pupils, decreased heart rate, extreme shivering, pale or blue mucous membranes, body temperature below 95 degrees, stupor and unconsciousness.
 Consequences of extreme hypothermia may include neurological problems including coma, heart problems and kidney failure.
 Check with your veterinarian for more information.